GMAT

 2. Within 72 hours of their exam (for a fee)

-If students choose to cancel their scores, they are able to later reinstate them for up to four years and 11 months following the exam date.
+If a student chooses to cancel their scores, they are able to later reinstate them for up to four years and 11 months following the exam date.

 The Official score report sent to schools will contain all GMAT scores for that student; cancelled scores will not appear on the score report.